Namo2/InPlayerEpisodePreview/README.md

 * Switch between seasons
 * Show episode title, description, thumbnail and playback progress
 * Start a new episode (only on the desktop client)
+* Should work with custom themes

 ## Preview ##

 <img src="https://github.com/Namo2/InPlayerEpisodePreview/blob/master/Images/preview.gif" width="550" height="450">
+Used Theme: (SkinManager) Kaleidochromic

 ## Installation ##